sevyharris/MonteCoffee/documentation/output.rst

 ----------------------
 :program:`MonteCoffee` generates a .txt log file with the naming convention kMClog_#date_#time_.txt.
 This is handled by the  module `base.Logging <api/NeighborKMC.base.html#module-NeighborKMC.base.logging>`_.

-The first output contains all the dictionary of parameters, passed as the input `parameters` when instantiating a :class:`NeighborKMC` object.
+The first output contains all the dictionary of parameters, passed as the input :code:`parameters` when instantiating a :class:`NeighborKMC` object.
 This section may look as:

 .. code-block:: python